-Findings Response PART II - SECURITY A. PROTECTION FROM HARM A. PROTECTION FROM HARM References: ACA CJS 1-2A-01, 1-2A-04, 1-2A-05, 1-2A-06, 1-2A-08, 1-2A-11, 1-2A-13, 1-2A-14 , 1-2A-16, 1-2A-17, 1-2A-19, 1-2A-20, Dept. Regs.
+Findings Response PART II - SECURITY CANADA CA A. PROTECTION FROM HARM References: ACA CJS 1-2A-01, 1-2A-04, 1-2A-05, 1-2A-06, 1-2A-08, 1-2A-11, 1-2A-13, 1-2A-14 , 1-2A-16, 1-2A-17, 1-2A-19, 1-2A-20, Dept. Regs.
 AM-F-47, IS-B-1, OP-C-3 II-A-001 Control There is 24-hour monitoring and coordinating of the facility's security, life safety, and communications systems.
-Visual Inspection: facility records/logs, maintenance records, records of staff deployment Compliant- the facility is monitored 24 hours daily.
-There is a central pod on each floor with camera access to all areas and control of doors.
+Visual Inspection: facility records/logs, maintenance records, records of staff deployment Compliant -The facility has well kept documentation of all there counts on offenders.
 II-A-002 Secure Perimeter The facility's perimeter is controlled by appropriate means to ensure that offenders are secured remain within the perimeter and that access by the general public is denied without proper authorization.
-Visual Inspection: documentation of receipt of job description by staff, documentation of annual review and updating, photos of perimeter controls Compliant- the facility has a secure perimeter around the jail.
-The perimeter fence is checked daily.
-II-A-003 Sufficient Staff There is a written document describing the facility's organization and staffing plan.
+Visual Inspection: documentation of receipt of job description by staff, documentation of annual review and updating, photos of perimeter controls Compliant II-A-003 Sufficient Staff There is a written document describing the facility's organization and staffing plan.
 This should include an organizational chart that groups similar functions, services and activities.
 Each facility meets minimum security staffing requirements which reflect good correctional practice.
 Sufficient staff, including a designated supervisor, are provided at all times to perform functions relating to the security, custody, and supervision of offenders and, as needed to operate the facility in conformance with the BJG.
-Visual Inspection: records of staff deployment, facility logs, documentation of annual Compliant- Adequate staff is available.
-Organizational chart and staff logs on file. review of staffing analysis and plan II-A-004 Female Offenders and Female Staff When a female offender is housed in a facility, at least one female staff member is on duty at all times.
-Visual Inspection: records of staff deployment, facility logs Compliant - there are adequate female staff schedule for each shift.
+Compliant Visual Inspection: records of staff deployment, facility logs, documentation of annual review of staffing analysis and plan II-A-004 Female Offenders and Female Staff When a female offender is housed in a facility, at least one female staff member is on duty at all times.
+Visual Inspection: records of staff deployment, facility logs Compliant -Female staff work in female offender dorms.
+When male staff make rounds in the female dorms, they must have a female staff member with them.
 II-A-005 No Offender Control Over Others No offender or group of offenders is given control, or allowed to exert authority over other offenders.
-Visual Inspection: written policy and procedure Compliant- policy in place where no offender is allowed to have control over other offenders.
+Visual Inspection: written policy and procedure Compliant